|

 user to control when an action is performed, rather than having the

-action occur as a side effect of choosing a value for the select element.
-The user may inspect the different values of the select
+action occur as a side effect of choosing a value for the selectelement.
+The user may inspect the different values of theselectelement, or may accidentally choose the wrong value, without causing

 the action to occur.
 When the user is satisfied with their choice, they

-select the button to perform the action. - No SELECT elements on page.
+select the button to perform the action.
+No SELECT elements on page.
+Criterion 3.3.2 [Labels or Instructions]

 The intent of this Success Criterion is to help